MicrosoftDocs/ATADocs/ATADocs/working-with-ata-console.md

 ### Attack time line

 This is the default landing page you are taken to when you log in to the ATA Console.
 By default, all open suspicious activities are shown on the attack time line.
-You can filter the attack time line to show All, Open, Dismissed or Resolved suspicious activities.
+You can filter the attack time line to show All, Open, Dismissed or Suppressed suspicious activities.
 You can also see the severity assigned to each activity.

 ![ATA attack timeline image](media/ATA-Suspicious-Activity-Timeline.jpg)